Smart Device Development for Gait Monitoring: Multimodal Feedback in an Interactive Foot Orthosis, Walking Aid, and Mobile Application: Introduction

-Despite this progress, smart gait monitoring systems are still largely limited to insole-based or shoe-integrated solutions, which are mostly developed for athletic performance metrics or general health monitoring~\cite{Insole-Systems-Overview-2022}.
-Their application in gait rehabilitation, especially for individuals with mobility impairments, remains limited.
-In particular, orthopedic devices such as \acp{AFO}, which are used to stabilize gait and support recovery, still lack the integration of embedded sensor and feedback technologies.
-Further development is necessary to fully realize their potential in rehabilitation contexts.
-For individuals with foot conditions, integrating feedback modalities (such as haptic alerts triggered by pressure overload) could enhance the benefits of \ac{SFO} development~\cite{Resch-WalkingAid}.
-For example, diabetic neuropathy in the lower extremities impairs the sensation of pain and limits the detection of excessive plantar pressure~\cite{DiabeticNeuropathy}.
-As a result, injuries can remain unnoticed, which increases the risk of serious deformities such as Charcot foot~\cite{CharcotFoot}.
-Providing patients with internal feedback could positively impact gait recovery.
-Despite this potential, only a few conceptual approaches have explored the integration of embedded electronics into \acp{AFO}~\cite{Smart-AFO-2023, Smart-Boot-2023, SmartAFO-Potential-EMG} for measuring physiological parameters.
-Existing research is mostly limited to isolated prototype solutions.
-Moreover, no comprehensive system has yet been presented that integrates pressure and gait data acquisition with haptic feedback and real-time communication between a smart foot orthosis, a corresponding walking aid, and a mobile application.
+{However,} orthopedic devices such as \acp{AFO}, which are used to stabilize gait and support recovery, {still rarely combine embedded sensing and feedback within an interactive system.
+Integrating feedback modalities (such as haptic alerts triggered by pressure overload) could enhance the benefits of \ac{SFO} development, particularly for individuals with foot conditions~\cite{Resch-WalkingAid}.} For example, diabetic neuropathy in the lower extremities impairs the sensation of pain and limits the detection of excessive plantar pressure~\cite{DiabeticNeuropathy}{, which can lead to} unnoticed injuries and increase the risk of serious deformities such as Charcot foot~\cite{CharcotFoot}.
+Providing patients with intrinsic feedback could therefore positively impact gait recovery. {While several conceptual prototypes have integrated electronics into orthoses~\cite{Smart-AFO-2023, Smart-Boot-2023, SmartAFO-Potential-EMG}, most solutions remain technically focused, without addressing how haptic feedback should be designed or delivered.
+There is a lack of empirical evidence on how feedback modality in smart footwear and walking aids influences user perception, perceived effectiveness, and intended use.
+This is critical, as unclear or intrusive feedback can reduce acceptance even when technically accurate.}